 Pay: $51,821/year

-Graphic designers produce visual solutions for their clients' communications needs through a variety of creative skills.
+Graphic design work involves producing visual solutions for clients' communications needs through a variety of creative skills.
 They are creative people who have a flair for what appeals to consumers, are aware of upcoming trends, and can convert their ideas into visually pleasing images.
 Experience with graphic design software, such as Photoshop or InDesign, is usually required.

 Online tutor